deepset-ai/haystack-home/content/blog/airbus-case-study/index.md

 Alexandre and his team had started the project to find out whether NLP technologies could be used in highly technical domains with strict accuracy requirements — or whether the quest for “browsing documentation in a more natural way,” as Alexandre puts it, was still out of reach.
 After concluding this phase of the project, Alexandre is confident:

 >**_The results are promising.
 While we still need to work on the robustness of such systems and the operational performance before any imaginable deployment, we now see the value and the potential of the technology.
 We want to make sure that we keep up to speed with the space of NLP, so that our organization can leverage it from day one once it's really perfectly useful for operations.
 This is really a gold mine._**

-The team also stresses that while the current system may still be too experimental to be applied in a critical “life-and-death” situation, it can be used for many other applications, such as in engineering and training.
-Having the proof of concept that modern applied NLP is fit for use, Alexandre and his team are confident about the future.

 ## Take your information retrieval system to new heights